 Unless you have a diesel engine, you might not know about the glow plug.
 It takes the place of the spark plug but is responsible for warming the cylinders in a diesel motor.

 This article also covers the location and function of diesel glow plugs.
-At the bottom, we discuss how much the average diesel glow plug replacement should cost you.
+At the bottom, I discuss how much the average diesel glow plug replacement should cost you.
 Let’s begin with a quick look at the signs to look for.

 The most common symptom of a bad diesel glow plug is difficulty starting the car engine when it’s cold.
 You may also notice slow acceleration and a misfiring engine.
 These symptoms will often show together with a check engine light on your dashboard.

 Here is a more detailed list of the signs of bad or failing glow plugs to look for:

 1. Trouble Starting the Vehicle